Share what kind of mom you are!

 I can tell you how to deal with decision fatigue because I’ve learned from experience.
 At 6 a.m., the decision-making marathon began: I packed four kids’ lunches, carefully choosing which protein, fruit, and dessert would suit each child.
 Next, I decided what to thaw out for dinner, when to celebrate our daughter’s birthday, how to solve the conflict of the kids’ soccer practices—and all this before work began.
 By 5 p.m., when my husband asked what I had decided about the camping trip reservations that needed to be made, I just couldn’t.
 I’m pretty sure I glared at him and walked away.

 As moms, we have to make decisions all day, every day, and decision fatigue is a real thing.
+A 2024 study of 3,000 US parents found that moms manage 7 out of every 10 household mental load tasks.
+Every single one of those tasks requires a decision.
+No wonder we hit a wall.
 So how can we keep going when we reach our limit?
 How can we keep from losing our temper or crumbling over where to go for dinner?
 Here are 3 C’s to help you handle decision fatigue.

 1. Choose the first thing.